60 Days Dubai Visa — Single Entry Visit Visa 2026

 FAQ: 60 days single entry visa

 Up to 60 continuous days from your date of entry into the UAE.
-Stay validity begins when you pass through UAE immigration — not when the visa is issued.
-Separately, the document must be used (first entry) within 60 days of its issue date.
+The stay countdown begins when you clear UAE immigration — not when the visa is issued.
+Separately, the visa document must be used (first entry made) within 60 days of its issue date.

-Both allow a 60-day stay.
+Both allow a 60-day stay in the UAE.
 The single entry visa is consumed the moment you exit the UAE — you cannot re-enter on the same visa.
 The multiple entry visa allows unlimited exits and re-entries within the 60-day period.
 If you are planning any side trips to Oman, Bahrain, or elsewhere, choose the multiple entry option.

 Yes.
 You can legally attend job interviews, visit company offices, and network with employers in Dubai while on a 60-day visit visa.
 The visa does not permit paid employment — to work legally, you need a UAE employment visa sponsored by a UAE-registered company.
 However, many professionals use the 60-day visa to secure a job offer in Dubai and then transition to an employment visa without leaving the country.